 One evening, as he decided to take a relaxing break in the warm water, another problem came to mind.
 The electrical extension cords were hanging on the side of the tub’s enclosure.
 Water and electricity don't mix.
 The next day, with a few microswitches, a miniature homemade camshaft, a carburetor vacuum choke, and a turkey baster, he built an air-activated switch.

 A few weeks later, the owner of his swimming pool and hot tub manufacturer stopped by to see how the project was going.
 Mark was amazed and asked if he could contact other companies about the discovery.
-Throughout that summer, Joe assisted three hot tub manufacturers in developing the portable spa.
+Throughout that summer, Joe assisted three hot tub manufacturers develop the portable spa.

 In 1988, Joe noticed a problem that he knew could be resolved with a little ingenuity.
 If you enjoy playing an occasional game of pool on a coin-operated bar table, you know how aggravating it can be when you don't have all fifteen balls to rack and play the game.
 This problem occurs when a cube of cue chalk falls into the ball return track and blocks some of the balls from returning to the appropriate location inside the table.